forwinder15/green-rosemary/src/pages/about.md

 ### About Eternity

 ##### We all were created to exist forever.
-We will either exist eternally separated from God by our sin, or in union with God through forgiveness and salvation.
+We will either exist eternally separated from God by our sin or in union with God through forgiveness and salvation.
 The place of eternal separation from God is called Hell.
 Heaven is the place of eternal union and eternal life with God.

 ###### [Matthew 25:41](http://www.biblegateway.com/passage/?search=Matthew+25%3A41&version=ESV&interface=print), [John 3:16](http://www.biblegateway.com/passage/?search=John+3%3A16&version=ESV&interface=print), [Romans 6:23](http://www.biblegateway.com/passage/?search=Romans+6%3A23&version=ESV&interface=print), [Revelation 20:15 ](http://www.biblegateway.com/passage/?search=Revelation+20%3A15&version=ESV&interface=print)(hell), [Revelation 21:27](http://www.biblegateway.com/passage/?search=Revelation+21%3A27&version=ESV&interface=print)